mathiasvr/betaflight-deciphered/README.md

 - Allowed: `0` - `5999`
 - BF Configurator: *Frequency*

-The frequency to be used by the VTX.
+The frequency to be used by the VTX in MHz.
 Can be set directly if supported by your VTX, otherwise it is automatically set according to VTX table when you set [vtx_band](#vtx_band) and [vtx_channel](#vtx_channel).

 ## `vtx_pit_mode_freq`
 - Default: `0`
 - Allowed: `0` - `5999`
 - BF Configurator: *Pit Mode frequency*

-Frequency at which the Pit Mode changes when enabled.
+Frequency to use (in MHz) when the VTX is in pit mode.

 ## `vtx_halfduplex`
 - Default: `ON`
 - Allowed: `OFF`, `ON`

+Use half duplex UART to communicate with the VTX, using only a TX pin in the FC.

 ## `vtx_spi_bus`
 - Default: `0`